This document explains how we use your personal data.

 - Our insurers/professional advisers.
 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal

 - Where we provide your personal data to any third party.
-Where we share your personal data with any third party, we will ensure this processing is protected by appropriate safeguards including a suitable data processing agreement with that third
+Where we share your personal data with any third party, including with a bank or finance provider, we will ensure this processing is protected by appropriate safeguards including a suitable data processing agreement with that third

 - To comply with legal obligations.
 In addition to the specific disclosures of personal data detailed above, we may also disclose your personal data where such disclosure is necessary for compliance with a legal obligation we have to comply with, or in order to protect your vital interests or the vital interests of another individual.